-As at May 31, 2021, the Company's financial instruments consisted of cash, accounts receivable and other receivables except GST receivable, note receivable, due from related parties, account payables and other payables, customer deposit, convertible debentures and lease liabilities.
-The fair values of accounts receivable and other receivables, note receivable, due from related parties, and account payables and other payables, and customer deposit approximate their carrying values because of their current nature.
+As at May 31, 2022, the Company's financial instruments consisted of cash, accounts receivable and other receivables except GST receivable, note receivable, due from related parties, long term receivables, long term note receivables, account payables and other payables except GST payable, due to related parties, convertible debentures and lease liabilities.
+The fair values of accounts receivable and other receivables, note receivable, due from related parties, and account payables and other payables, and due to related parties approximate their carrying values because of their current nature.